 Visit our ADSL page to compare the best-selling cable broadband packages now.

 Mobile broadband charges:

-One-off purchase cost - providers may impose a one-off charge for the USB device itself.
-However, they are usually free when you sign up for a 3G monthly contract, and the costs can sometimes be waived if you spend enough elsewhere, for example buying a lot of credit or threatening to shop somewhere else.
-However, 4G deals that offer a free dongle may be harder to come by.
+One-off purchase cost - Providers may impose a one-off charge for the USB device itself; however, they are usually free when you sign up for a 4G monthly contract.
+Alternatively, the costs can sometimes be waived if you spend enough elsewhere, such as buying a lot of credit or threatening to shop somewhere else.

-Overseas charges - as with a mobile phone, usage overseas can be expensive and vary from provider to provider.
-However, an EU ruling over charges has made surfing while travelling on The Continent cheaper and more accessible than ever.
+Overseas charges - As with a mobile phone, usage overseas can be expensive and vary from provider to provider.
+Recently, however, an EU ruling over charges has made surfing while travelling on the Continent cheaper and more accessible than ever.
 In June 2017, roaming charges within the EU will be dropped entirely.
-So long as you stay away from areas like Kazhakstan, Siberia and the Arctic you'll find yourself paying reasonable prices.
+So long as you stay away from areas like Kazhakstan, Siberia and the Arctic, you'll find yourself paying reasonable prices.

 Visit our mobile broadband to compare the best-selling mobile broadband packages now.

 Broadband charges common to all types:

-Connection charges - some internet service providers charge a one-off fee to activate your broadband connection.
-This varies from to ISP to ISP, or sometimes can be waived, depending upon the package you sign up for.
+Connection charges - Some internet service providers charge a one-off fee to activate your broadband connection.
+This varies from ISP to ISP, or sometimes can be waived, depending upon the package you sign up for.

 Excess usage charges - If you exceed the monthly download limits of your package, you may be charged fees for each extra gigabyte you use.
 In order to avoid excess charges, many heavy-use customers choose unlimited download broadband packages.

-Cancellation charges - if you wish to terminate your connection before the end of your contract, you may be liable to pay cancellation fees.
+Cancellation charges - Should you wish to terminate your connection before the end of your contract, you may be liable to pay cancellation fees.
 These vary depending on which ISP you are contracted to and at what point in your contract you cancel.

 Compare all broadband packages at our broadband packages page.